Enumeration

 These files can contain an array of configuration data and defined passwords.

-attribute value is AES-256 bit encrypted, but Microsoft published the AES private key on MSDN, which can be used to decrypt the password.
+The cpassword attribute value is AES-256 bit encrypted, but Microsoft published the AES private key on MSDN, which can be used to decrypt the password.

 The gpp-decrypt utility can be used to decrypt the cpassword